Quantum Field Theories on Algebraic Curves. I. Additive bosons: Introduction

 where the vector space $\mathcal{M}(L)$ is embedded diagonally into the global Clifford algebra $\mathrm{Cl}_{X}$. \end{itemize}

-In this pure algebraic formulation of one-component free fermions on an algebraic curve, ``products of field operators inserted at points $P\in X$'' are replaced by vectors $u=\hat{\otimes}_{P\in X}u_{P}\in\mathfrak{F}_{X}$, and the linear map $\langle\,\cdot\,\rangle$ is a mathematical way of defining ``correlation functions of quantum fields'', which at the physical level of rigor are introduced by Feynman path integral.
-The vector space $\mathcal{M}(L)$ acts on $\mathfrak{F}_{X}$ by ``global symmetries'', and invariance of the quantum theory of free fermions with respect to this symmetry is expressed by ``quantum conservation laws'' \eqref{fermi-1}, also called the additive Ward identities.
-It is proved in \cite{Witten-1, Witten-2} that if the spin structure $L$ has no global holomorphic sections, then the additive Ward identities determine the expectation value functional $\langle\,\cdot\,\rangle$ uniquely.
-Moreover, \eqref{fermi-1} is compatible with the global residue theorem
+In this pure algebraic formulation of one-component free fermions on an algebraic curve, the products of field operators at points $P\in X$ are replaced by the vectors $u=\hat{\otimes}_{P\in X}u_{P}\in\mathfrak{F}_{X}$, and the linear map $\langle\,\cdot\,\rangle$ is a mathematical way of defining the correlation functions of quantum fields.
+At the physical level of rigor, these functions are introduced by the Feynman path integral.
+The vector space $\mathcal{M}(L)$ acts on $\mathfrak{F}_{X}$ by global symmetries, and the invariance of the quantum theory of free fermions with respect to these symmetries is expressed by the quantum conservation laws \eqref{fermi-1}, also known as the \emph{additive Ward identities}.
+It is proved in \cite{Witten-1, Witten-2} that if the spin structure $L$ has no global holomorphic sections, then the additive Ward identities uniquely determine the expectation value functional $\langle\,\cdot\,\rangle$.
+The relations \eqref{fermi-1} are compatible with the global residue theorem on $X$:

-In \cite{Witten-2}, E. Witten developed the rudiments of quantum field theories associated with a ``current algebra on an algebraic curve'', and mentioned the theories associated with a ``loop group on an algebraic curve''.
-Corresponding global symmetries of these theories are, respectively, rational maps of an algebraic curve $X$ into a finite-dimensional semi-simple Lie algebra over the field $k$, and rational maps of $X$ into the corresponding Lie group.
-In the latter case, the analog of quantum conservation laws \eqref{fermi-1} was called ``multiplicative Ward identities'' in \cite{Witten-2}.
-However, as it was emphasized in \cite[Sect.
-IV]{Witten-2}, when the genus of $X$ is greater than zero, the Ward identities, even in the Lie-algebraic case, do not determine the expectation value functional $\langle\,\cdot\,\rangle$ uniquely.
-Thus the main problem of constructing quantum field theories on an algebraic curve is to find additional conditions which would determine the linear functional $\langle\,\cdot\,\rangle$ uniquely.
+Witten \cite{Witten-2} developed the basics of quantum field theories associated with current algebras on an algebraic curves and mentioned the theories associated with loop groups on algebraic curves.
+The global symmetries of these theories are respectively given by the rational maps of the algebraic curve $X$ to a finite-dimensional semi-simple Lie algebra over $k$ and the rational maps of $X$ to the corresponding Lie group.
+In the latter case, the analogues of quantum conservation laws \eqref{fermi-1} were called \emph{multiplicative Ward identities} in \cite{Witten-2}.
+It was emphasized in \cite[Sect.
+IV]{Witten-2} that if the genus of $X$ is greater than zero, then the Ward identities do not uniquely determine the expectation value functional $\langle\,\cdot\,\rangle$, even in the Lie-algebraic case.
+Thus the main problem in the construction of quantum field theories on an algebraic curve is to find additional conditions which would uniquely determine the linear functional $\langle\,\cdot\,\rangle$.